 - Be Unique with your Sales Incentive Program: Is it more time consuming and difficult to find out what’s important to each of your employees?
 Yes.
 Will it pay off to discover which personalized incentives work best for each of your individual employees?
 Yes again.
 Different generations have varying needs in the workplace.
 If your company employs many Gen Y reps additional affirmation and flexibility will go a long way to motivate millennials to reach their goals.

 - Don’t Cap Commissions: If you’re in Finance, the above statement might give you a minor panic attack- but sales incentive programs that include commission caps send the message to reps to relax and stop bringing in new deals once they reach their set quota.

 Since there is no denying the tie between sales compensation and motivation, companies need to be certain their best reps are being paid fairly and accurately so they’ll continue to produce at the best of their abilities.
-The experts from PayScale have found through their research that “sales leaders want bang for their buck and they are designing their sales compensation plans accordingly.”
+With the top-performing reps accounting for nearly 60 percent of a company’s sales, retaining your top talent is critical.

 Other Sales Compensation Plan Considerations

 So what does that mean for you?
 When you’re working on your sales commission model, also consider these less obvious influences on your sales compensation plans, and how each one can affect motivating your sales reps.